rusty-fast-solvers/rusty-tree/README.md

 fn main () {
-    // K parameter in hyksort [2], must be power of 2. let k: Rank = 2;

     // Define a domian over which to sample a random set of points let domain = Domain {
         origin: [0., 0., 0.],